 - a Language Literacy and Numeracy Supplement

-- Approved Program of Work Supplement (e.g. Work for the Dole Supplement)
+- Approved Program of Work Supplement - for example Work for the Dole Supplement

-- Centrelink payments, or Centrelink payments begun before the final settlement date, which will be recovered if the preclusion period continues into the future.
+- Centrelink payments begun before the final settlement date, which we'll recover if the preclusion period continues

-To tell us of a compensation payment amount you have or will get, or that your circumstances have changed, you should contact us.
+Contact us to tell us of a compensation payment you have or will get, or if your circumstances have changed.

-- disclaims, to the extent permitted by law, any representations and warranties, expressed or implied, of any kind in respect of the estimator
+The Australian Government disclaims, to the extent permitted by law, any representations and warranties, expressed or implied, of any kind in respect of the estimator.